Dishoungh/gentoo-config/Gentoo/gentoo-config.md

 - Storage: Samsung 960 EVO (500GB M.2 SSD)
 - Monitors: 3x 2560x1440p Monitors (G-Sync IPS 1ms)

-I have 3 other storage drives but I'll be using those as extra storage drives for VMs and other stuff.
-I'm including the information about the 3 monitors I'm using just in case if it would be important.

 # Part I: Booting into the USB Boot Media

 1. Downloaded install-amd64-minimal-20220710T170538Z.iso